Agricultural Security Areas

-Agricultural security areas provide the following benefits to landowners:
+Agricultural Security Areas provide the following benefits to participating landowners:

-- Landowners who are part of a 500 acre or larger agricultural security area may be eligible to apply to sell a perpetual agricultural conservation easement (or their development rights) through their local Agricultural Land Preservation Program.
+- If located in an ASA of 500 or more collective acres, may be eligible to apply to sell a perpetual agricultural conservation easement (or their development rights) through Centre County’s Agricultural Land Preservation Program.

 Centre County ASA

 - Non-contiguous farm parcels must be at least 10 acres in size.
-The farm tracts needed to create a new 250 acre or larger agricultural security area do not have to be under the same ownership or even be located in the same municipality.
+The farm tracts needed to create a new 250-acre or larger Agricultural Security Area need not be under the same ownership or even located in the same municipality.
 The Agricultural Area Security Law (Act 43 of 1981) allows for the creation of joint municipality agricultural security areas.

-- At least 50% of the land should be in Soil Capability Classes I-IV, as defined by the county soil survey.
+- At least 50 percent of the land should be in Soil Capability Classes I-IV, as defined by the county soil survey.

 - The property must be zoned to permit agricultural uses.